10sr/term-run-el/README.md

 * `term-run-shell-command (command $optional new-buffer-p)`

-  Run COMMAND in terminal buffer.
+  Run COMMAND in a terminal buffer.

-  If NEW-BUFFER-P is given or called with prefix argument, generate new terminal buffer for running COMMAND.
-Otherwise, use the same buffer.
-In this case, old process in the buffer will be destroyed.
+  This function is intended mainly to be called interactively and asks the command-line to invoke.

-  This function is intended mainly to be called interactively.
+  If called with prefix argument, this function will generate new terminal buffer for running COMMAND.
+Otherwise, always use the buffer named `*Term-Run Shell Command*`.
+In this case, the old process in the buffer will be destroyed.

 * `term-run (program &optional buffer-or-name &rest args)`